Further reduce excise duty on fuel: Gehlot to PM Modi | Business

 ''Increasing excise duty excessively first and then reducing it and simultaneously creating a competitive environment among states to reduce VAT is also against the spirit of cooperative federalism,'' Gehlot said.

-Gehlot said the reality is that in 2021 itself, the price of petrol increased by about Rs 27 and the price of diesel by about Rs 25.
+Gehlot said in 2021, the price of petrol increased by about Rs 27 and that of diesel by about Rs 25.
 Out of the excessively hiked additional excise duty, only some relief was given, he said.

 As such, the reduction in excise duty by the Centre appears to be insufficient, he added.

-The chief minister said that more than 22 per cent of the total revenue of Rajasthan comes from VAT on petrol and diesel.
+The chief minister said over 22 per cent of the total revenue of Rajasthan comes from VAT on petrol and diesel.

-As a reduction in VAT, the Rajasthan government has reduced by about Rs 3 per litre on petrol and Rs 3.8 per litre on diesel from January 29, 2021 till now.
+The Rajasthan government has reduced VAT by about Rs 3 per litre on petrol and Rs 3.8 per litre on diesel from January 29.

 Due to this, there is a loss of Rs 2,800 crore in revenue, he said.

-Due to the circumstances of COVID-19, there has been a decrease of Rs 20,000 crore in the revenue of the state in this financial year till October, he said.
+Due to the circumstances caused by COVID-19, there has been a decrease of Rs 20,000 crore in the revenue of the state in this financial year till October, he said.

 Gehlot said the decrease in revenue can be attributed to not providing GST reimbursement of Rs 5,963 crore to the state by the Centre.

-He said even in such a situation, the state government did not allow the pace of development in the state to slow down by doing efficient financial management.
+He said even in such a situation, the state government did not allow the pace of development to slow down by doing efficient financial management.

-The state government is ready to fulfil public announcements and promises made in the budget in a time-bound manner, he added.

-The opposition parties in Rajasthan have been continuously demanding that the state government reduce VAT on fuel to give relief to people.
+State BJP president Satish Poonia targeted the CM over the issue, terming his statement a ''nautanki'' (drama).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)